A MESSAGE FROM OUR EXECUTIVE DIRECTOR

 Paulding County School District

-This approach paid dividends for our partner districts in FY16.
+Beyond just pushing our partners out of their comfort zones, we provide consistent support and encouragement to help adopt new ways of thinking, not only about themselves as leaders but also about the work of school leadership.
 As one participant from Bulloch County’s Aspiring Leaders Program noted, “GLISI really helped us see the big picture.
 They introduced mindset shifts that pushed us to think beyond our own context and consider the needs of the entire school community.”

-Helping our partners embrace new ways of thinking about and engaging in the process of school improvement is one of the most rewarding outcomes of our work.
-Leaders who are empowered with a deeper understanding of the improvement process and a broader view of what they can accomplish are equipped to drive real, lasting change in their districts, schools, and classrooms.
+Helping our partners grow to see the “big picture” of school improvement is one of the most rewarding outcomes of our work.
+As they deepen their understanding of the improvement process and broaden their view of what they can accomplish as leaders, they’re much better positioned to see opportunities where they once saw obstacles and recognize their own potential to lead change in their districts, schools, and classrooms.

 "We’ve seen a tremendous shift in our teacher leaders’ attitudes about school improvement.
 Rather than it being handed from the top down, they’ve assumed ownership of the plan.
 It’s theirs!
 They’re not being told what to do.
 What they’re doing is because they believe it will make a difference in school achievement."